KeepBitcoinFree-org/bch-admin/README.md

 - Create multiple wallets/tabs
 - Functionality for a Point of Sale system, and/or ability to create/track sub-wallets for each order.
 These could be created for a specific amount (with a custom QR) that will watch for incoming txs and notify user.

 Please note: This wallet was developed as a personal project by KeepBitcoinFree.org.
 It is a beta version (the mainnet.cash libraries as well) and is subject to change.
 This wallet is not meant to be used to hold large amounts, as it is still a web wallet.
 We DO NOT have the ability to save or store your private keys and we DO NOT add any tracking, or data harvesting of any kind.
-All private keys for the wallet are created and saved within the browser and are local/accessible only to the computer/device, the browser & the website you are using.
+All private keys for the wallet are created and saved within the browser and are local/accessible only to the computer/device, the browser & the domain/website you are using to create the wallet.

 For example, you can visit https://wallet.keepbitcoinfree.org to create or restore a wallet.
-Every time you visit that site on the same device, with the same browser, then that same wallet will be displayed.
-If you open another browser on the same device and visit the same site, a new wallet will be created.
+Every time you visit that domain on the same device, with the same browser, then that same wallet will be displayed.
+If you open another browser on the same device and visit the same domain, a new wallet will be created.
 If you download the source code files and access the website locally, then a new wallet will be created.
-In all of these instances, the seed phrase/mnemonic is stored within the browser's IndexedDB storage and accessible to that device, browser, & website.
+In all of these instances, the seed phrase/mnemonic is stored within the browser's IndexedDB storage and is only accessible to that device, browser, & domain/website.
 In no case are the private keys or seed phrase ever sent/saved anywhere other than your browser.
-The code for this wallet, as well as the mainnet-js library, is open source (as is mainnet.cash) and accessible to everyone to review, fork &/or contribute to - https://github.com/KeepBitcoinFree-org/bch-admin.
+The code for this wallet, as well as the mainnet-js library, is open source and accessible to everyone to review, fork and/or contribute to - https://github.com/KeepBitcoinFree-org/bch-admin.

 > What is needed is an electronic payment system based on cryptographic proof instead of trust,